yudai-yam/data_catalog/README.rst

 .. image:: pipeline.png
     :width: 800

-The first three steps, namely Inputs, Conversion Layer, and Json inputs are to be taken care of outside of this data catalog program.
+The first three steps, namely Inputs, Conversion Layer, and json inputs are to be taken care of outside of this data catalog program.

 Project Structure